Skip to content

 A ground-level view captures a large, multi-level playground on a dark-colored safety surface, featuring several slides, climbing areas, and a multi-sectioned green shade canopy, with tall trees and parked cars visible under a slightly overcast sky.

-The City of Los Angeles has a robust, distributed public space system that seeks to provide residents with convenient access to amenities and services.
+The City of Los Angeles has a robust public space system that seeks to provide residents with convenient access to amenities and services.

 No uniform level of service standards exist for parks or recreational amenities across the country.
-There are generally two types of standards that communities use to analyze service: population-based standards and access standards.
-Population-based standards address how many amenities are needed and access-based standards address where amenities are needed, both now and in the future.
+Population-based standards address how many amenities are needed, both now and in the future.

 The PNA defines population-based standards by amenity.
 Using the level of service standards to increase access to recreational amenities could result in different types of actions: